D-C2211/mealserver/README.md

 Make sure to adjust the directory path to match your installation location.

-After adding this configuration, restart Cline or reload the window in VS Code.
-You should then be able to use the mealserver tools in your conversations with Claude.
+After adding this configuration, restart your MCP client or reload the window.
+You should then be able to use the mealserver tools in your conversations with your AI assistant.